Indian Ocean: Extent and data

-The borders of the Indian Ocean, as delineated by the International Hydrographic Organization in 1953 included the Southern Ocean but not the marginal seas along the northern rim, but in 2000 the IHO delimited the Southern Ocean separately, which removed waters south of 60°S from the Indian Ocean but included the northern marginal seas.
-Meridionally, the Indian Ocean is delimited from the Atlantic Ocean by the 20° east meridian, running south from Cape Agulhas, and from the Pacific Ocean by the meridian of 146°49'E, running south from the southernmost point of Tasmania.
-The northernmost extent of the Indian Ocean (including marginal seas) is approximately 30° north in the Persian Gulf.
+The borders of the Indian Ocean, as delineated by the International Hydrographic Organization in 1953, included the Southern Ocean but not the marginal seas along the northern rim.
+In 2002 the IHO delimited the Southern Ocean separately, which removed waters south of 60°S from the Indian Ocean but included the northern marginal seas.
+Meridionally, the Indian Ocean is delimited from the Atlantic Ocean by the 20° east meridian, running south from Cape Agulhas, South Africa, and from the Pacific Ocean by the meridian of 146°49'E, running south from South East Cape on the island of Tasmania in Australia.
+The northernmost extent of the Indian Ocean (including marginal seas) is approximately 30°N in the Persian Gulf.

-The Indian Ocean covers 70560000 km2, including the Red Sea and the Persian Gulf but excluding the Southern Ocean, or 19.5% of the world's oceans; its volume is 264000000 km3 or 19.8% of the world's oceans' volume; it has an average depth of 3741 m and a maximum depth of 7290 m.
+The Indian Ocean covers 70560000 km2, including the Red Sea and the Persian Gulf but excluding the Southern Ocean, or 19.5% of the world's oceans.
+Its volume is 264000000 km3 or 19.8% of the world's oceans' volume; it has an average depth of 3741 m and a maximum depth of 7290 m.

-All of the Indian Ocean is in the Eastern Hemisphere and the centre of the Eastern Hemisphere, the 90th meridian east, passes through the Ninety East Ridge.
+All of the Indian Ocean is in the Eastern Hemisphere.
+The centre of the Eastern Hemisphere, the 90th meridian east, passes through the Ninety East Ridge.

+Within these waters are a number of islands.
+These include those controlled by surrounding countries, and independent island states and territories.
+Of the non-coastal islands, there are two broad clusters: one around Madagascar, and one south of India.
+A few other oceanic islands are scattered elsewhere.